aspose-words/Aspose.Words-API-References/english/net/aspose.words/imagewatermarkoptions/scale/_index.md

 ### Remarks

-Valid values range from 0 to 65.5 inclusive.Auto scale means that the watermark will be scaled to its max width and max height relative to the page margins.
+Valid values range from 0 to 65.5 inclusive.

+Auto scale means that the watermark will be scaled to its max width and max height relative to the page margins.

 ### Examples